MGL c.119, § 39D Visitation rights to certain grandparents

 Martinez v.
 Martinez-Cintron, 93 Mass.
 App.
 Ct.
 202 (2018)

-When a "grandparent's petition for visitation...does not sufficiently allege why visitation is necessary to protect the child from significant harm," a judge must allow a parent's motion to dismiss.
+When the grandparent did not have a preexisting relationship with the grandchildren, and a "grandparent's petition for visitation...does not sufficiently allege why visitation is necessary to protect the child from significant harm," a judge must allow a parent's motion to dismiss.

 Although there is a presumption of parental fitness to decide whether or not to involve grandparents in a child' life, the state has a compelling interest in protecting children from harm.
 In this case, the court applied the Blixt standard and held that while the grandmother had no previous relationship with the child, she may sue for visitation to protect the child from significant harm.
 "The grandmother's allegations [of abuse] rebut the presumption of the father's fitness, at the very least, to decide alone whether to permit visitation."

 Troxel v.
 Granville, 530 U.S. 57, 147 L.Ed.
 2d 49, 120 S.Ct.
 2054 (2000)

 In a 6-3 decision, the Court struck down a Washington state judge's granting of grandparent visitation over the wishes of a parent, but did not declare all such statutes unconstitutional.
 Both sides found supporting arguments in the six separate opinions the Court issued.